Amano Yasugawara Power Spot

-Whether or not the goddess of the sun actually hid near Amano-Yasugawara, one can really feel the spirituality of the place while embarking on the short walking route from Amano-Iwato Shrine.
-Once past the entrance where a handful of restaurants and souvenir shops are housed, a narrow path follows along a stream.
-The beginning of the path may be a bit of a hike but gets flatter as you reach the stream.
+Whether or not the goddess of the sun actually hid near Amano Yasugawara, one can really feel the spirituality of the place while embarking on the short walking route from Amano Iwato Shrine.

 After walking for about 10 minutes, you should reach a point where the stream opens wide, with huge rocks sat here and there.
 Trees on both sides curve in and form a beautiful frame, with the center reserved for the penetration of sunlight.
 Depending on the weather, the spot may look even more ethereal with a bit of mist circulating in the air.

 You may notice that human-made stone piles of different heights fill the surroundings.
 Indeed, back in the 1950s, visitors began to layer stone pieces, with hopes to have their wishes come true.
-Apparently, stone piles or types of memorials you see in many sacred places in Japan, with either three, five, or seven layers are the most effective.
+Some of these stone piles are a type of memorial you’ll see in many sacred places in Japan, with either three, five, or seven rocks stacked for the soul of the deceased.

 The number of stone piles increases exponentially as the Gyobo Cave to the left matches your gaze.
 Like typical shrines, you will see a torii gate at the opening of the cave.
 But unlike typical shrines, the main shrine is located in the dark, only enlightened by dim natural light.